audiotool/manual/manuals/plugins/effects/autofilter.rst

 ==========

-The autofilter is a filter that can have its cut-off frequency altered either by the inputed signal or by its side-chain input (if used).
+The autofilter is a filter that can have its cut-off frequency altered either by the inputted signal or by its side-chain input (if used).

 |/images/autofilter2.png|